-4.31 In the Consultation Paper, the Commission provisionally recommended that statutory guidance should be provided for a sentencing court on the types of conditions a remedial order might contain.
-The Consultation Paper outlined the statutory guidance in place in Australia and the US.
-These included: reform of the undertakings internal decision structures; development of a programme to prevent repeat offences; notification of employees of that programme; periodic reporting to the court; and submission to unannounced examinations.
-In the Consultation Paper, the Commission recommended that any such list should be non-exhaustive.
+4.31 In the Consultation Paper, the Commission provisionally recommended that statutory guidance should be provided for a sentencing court on the types of conditions a remedial order might contain.25 The Consultation Paper outlined the statutory guidance in place in Australia and the US.
+These included: reform of the undertakings internal decision structures; development of a programme to prevent repeat offences; notification of employees of that programme; periodic reporting to the court;

-&lt;sup>25 Consultation Paper on Corporate Killing (CP 26-2003) at paragraphs 8.27-8.31.
+25 See Law Reform Commission Consultation Paper on Corporate Killing (CP 26-2003) at paragraphs 8.27-8.31.